 - Nuts: Packed with Vitamin E to help brain function, you would be ‘nuts’ not to incorporate these treats into your diet.
 Rich in fiber and fats to help with blood flow, try almonds, macadamias and walnuts for a healthy snack any time.

 Delicious and healthy, these foods are accessible in any supermarket.
 Of course, adding these staples to your diet won’t help you pass that test if you don’t study.
-But eating right can give your brain that extra boost you need to excel.
+But eating right can give your brain that extra boost you need to study better and excel.
 So next time your stomach growls late at night as you study, instead of grabbing a bag of chips, try some of these foods.
 You will satisfy not only your stomach, but also your mind.
 After all, it would be a terrible thing to waste.